Sullla's AI Survivor Season Three Alternate Histories

 Overall Score: 46

-Unsurprisingly, Gandhi either won, almost won (he would have won Game 18 had he turned on the slider), or died.
-There was three ways Gandhi could falter.
-First, he and Mansa could come to blows due to religious differences, fracturing Team Good and making it easy for Team Evil to win.
-This was not necessarily a death knell for Gandhi’s chances, as there were two games where the two fought and Gandhi still won, one of them being the oddball Game 2 where Indira took the helm.
+Unsurprisingly, Gandhi either won, almost won (In addition to Game 12, Gandhi’s Game 18 Runner Up finish came when he uncharacteristically never touched the cultural slider when he would have won otherwise), or died.
+There were three reasons Gandhi could falter.
+First, he and Mansa could come to blows due to religious differences, leaving him completely isolated and a sitting duck.
+This was not necessarily a death knell for Gandhi’s chances, as there were two games where the two fought and Gandhi still won, one of them being the oddball Game 2 where Indira took the helm (Gandhi actually attacked early in that game).
 Nevertheless, fighting his only ally was not good for his prospects.
 Second, Mansa could fall apart too quickly, meaning that Gandhi was next on the chopping block – this was the most common cause of Gandhi’s failures.
 Finally, Gandhi could be his own worst enemy at times.
-To start, he was prone to crashing his economy if he combined over-expansion with the neglection of essential development techs like Wheel and Pottery (Game 13).
-To mitigate these early research struggles, I noticed Gandhi quite effectively utilized a failgold economy (for those unfamiliar, this means to use gold from incomplete wonder builds to fuel research – a common technique on higher difficulties) in these games.
-Gandhi could also fail to properly defend himself, like in Game 15 where he died to a cross-map invasion from De Gaulle.
-Nonetheless, this set showed why Gandhi is an elite culture-monger who would be a top five leader in the game if it were not for his extreme peaceweight.
-Unfortunately, that version of Gandhi did not show up in the livestream.
+He was prone to crashing his economy if he combined over-expansion with the neglection of essential development techs like Wheel and Pottery (Game 13).
+I noticed Gandhi quite effectively utilized a failgold economy (for those unfamiliar, this means to use gold from incomplete wonder builds to fuel research – a common technique on higher difficulties) in these games, but sometimes that was not enough and he fell too far behind to compete.
+Gandhi could also fail to properly defend himself, like in Game 15 where he died to a cross-map invasion from De Gaulle; this was how he failed in the Actual Game.
+Nonetheless, this set showed why Gandhi is an elite culture-monger, and I kind of wish that we saw this Gandhi in the livestream game.

 Best Performance: Game 14 was a well-executed Cultural victory, especially coming from a non-Financial leader.